Frost/eh/README.md

 ## About

-The project is inspired by ri (ruby interactive), that basically does the same thing, but for ruby, and by `IEx.Helpers.h` in the `iex` shell.
+The project is inspired by ri (ruby interactive) and by `IEx.Helpers.h`, that basically does the same thing, but for ruby.

 Some of the code for extracting documentation from modules is more or less borrowed straight out of `IEx.Introspection.h`.